jumoel/jumoel.com/_posts/2014-09-01-golive-tool.md

 You can find the code at [github.com/jumoel/golive](https://www.github.com/jumoel/golive).
-If you want to give it a try, the binary is nothing more than a `go install github.com/jumoel/golive` away.
+If you want to give it a try, the binary is nothing more than a `go get github.com/jumoel/golive` away.

 As mentioned, this is my first proper project in Go, so any and all feedback is